CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 ## Usage

 ```
-DataFiltering [-f <arg>] [-h <arg>] [-i <arg>] [-o <arg>] [-p <arg>] [-t <arg>] [-v]
+usage: DataFiltering [-h <arg>] [-i <arg>] [-if <arg>] [-o <arg>] [-of <arg>] [-p <arg>] [-t <arg>] [-v] [-w]

-A small application that can be used to clean, filter and repair raw
-spreadsheet data before it's used in other tools

- -if,--iformat <arg>    Input format, use t for tab and c for comma.
-                        Default is c.
-Any other character or string will
-                        be used as-is
- -of,--oformat <arg>    Output format, use t for tab and c for comma.
-                        Default is c.
-Any other character or string will
-                        be used as-is
  -h,--help <arg>        Command line help
  -i,--input <arg>       Load data from input file
- -w,--overwrite         Overwrite existing file if it exists
+ -if,--iformat <arg>    Input delimiter character, use t for tab and c for
+                        comma.
+Default is c (comma).
+Any other character
+                        or string will be used as-is
  -o,--output <arg>      Write data to output file, or if not provided
                         write to stdout
+ -of,--oformat <arg>    Output delimiter character, use t for tab and c
+                        for comma.
+Default is c (comma).
+Any other
+                        character or string will be used as-is
  -p,--operation <arg>   The operation to perform, one of: json2xml,
-                        xml2json, trim, tolower, toupper, hashcode.
-Separate with |
+                        xml2json, trim, tolower, toupper, hashcode,
-                        to run multiple filters.
-Filters are executed left
+                        removewhitespace.
+Separate with | to run multiple
+                        filters.
+Filters are executed left to right as
-                        to right as they are specified in this argument
+                        they are specified in this argument
- -t,--target <arg>      Target column to modify, numeric index
+ -t,--target <arg>      Target column to modify, numeric index You can
+                        specify a single index, a comma separated list of
+                        indices, a range such as 1-4 or a combination
  -v,--verbose           Show verbose log output
+ -w,--overwrite         Overwrite existing file if it exists
 ```

+## Examples

+* Repair a comma delimited file that might have spurious commas in the cells of column 8:

+java -cp ./dist/datafiltering-1.0-SNAPSHOT-jar-with-dependencies.jar edu.cmu.eberly.DataFiltering -v -w --operation repair --target 8 --iformat c --oformat c --input ./data/person-commaseparator.txt --output ./output/person-commaseparator-repaired.filtered.csv

+* Repair a tab delimited file where some cells have newlines:

+java -cp ./dist/datafiltering-1.0-SNAPSHOT-jar-with-dependencies.jar edu.cmu.eberly.DataFiltering -v -w --operation repair --target 8 --iformat t --oformat t --input ./data/person-tabseparator.txt --output ./output/person-tabseparator-repaired.filtered.tsv

 ## Requirements